 I became a fan of Jocko Willink after reading his Discipline Equals Freedom field manual.
 It’s hard hitting, provides little room for procrastination and demands action.
-The core principle is that all types of freedom that we seek, requires discipline.
-In a world that for most of us is full of options, freedom eludes many.
-This is because freedom is not just the opportunity to do or have something but the ability.
-Thus it is our mental and physical shortcomings that become our obstacles.
+In a world full of options, freedom eludes many.
+Willink’s core principle is that all freedom we seek, requires discipline.
+Despite freedom’s elusive nature, Jocko encourages us to take control, our mental and physical shortcomings the real obstacles.
 Jocko encourages us to believe that all of this is in our control.
-You want financial freedom, you just need to practice monetary discipline.
+You want financial freedom; you just need to practice monetary discipline.
 Physical freedom, the ability we want to move, have fun and have adventure, requires discipline in how we look after our bodies on a daily basis.
 It all requires what Jocko terms, extreme ownership.
 This is all yours to own.
 No one else.

 In these uncertain times, a lot of us are being overwhelmed and facing a lot of uncertainty.
 Certainly, it appears that much of the heat is coming off but there is a lot to play out.
 For many of us, whether we’re leading at home or leading at work, there is no doubt in my mind that having tried and tested systems to plan and respond to situations like these are way better than reacting and hoping.
 When we plan, we can measure, test, learn, pivot and keep going.
 It builds confidence, provides certainty, removes anxiety and allows us to grow.

 Jocko’s 4 phase approach to dealing with overwhelming situations like these, come from the US SEAL’s laws of combat and are:

 3) Prioritize and Execute

 Cover and Move involves the team.
 Get across your people, finding out where everyone is, solve any immediate crises, let everyone know you have this, that everyone has a role to play in the mission